TRAVELING EXHIBITION – NOW AVAILABLE FOR 2025-2028

 World-Renowned Sticker Collections

-Since the early 1980s, Oliver Baudach (Berlin, Germany) has collected over 30,000 original, unused street art, skateboard, streetwear, music, and pop culture stickers from scores of countries across Europe, North and South America, and Asia.
+Since the early 1980s, Oliver Baudach (Berlin, Germany) has collected over 30,000 original, unused urban art, skateboard, streetwear, music, and pop culture stickers from scores of countries across Europe, North and South America, and Asia.
 In 2008, he founded the Hatch Kingdom Sticker Museum, the first and only of its kind anywhere.
 Highlights feature rare early stickers by the internationally renowned KAWS (USA), Nychos (Austria), D*Face (UK), London Police (Netherlands), Flying Förtress (Germany), Bust (Switzerland), as well as by regional icons Tower (Germany), Stelleconfuse (Italy), Ekiem (France), and Robotswillkill (USA).
 Hundreds of different Obey Giant stickers by Shepard Fairey (USA) dating from 1989 to present pay tribute to one of the world’s best known sticker artists.
 Limited edition sticker packs and materials related to sticker art and culture add to the depth and breadth of Oli’s unique and extraordinary collection.
 Quite simply put, no other collection in the world rivals his.

 Catherine Tedford (NY, U.S.) first started collecting stickers in 2003 and has since collected over 18,000 historical and contemporary political stickers from the United States, Germany, Spain, Canada, England, and multiple other countries around the world.
 Her collection of “stickerettes” or “silent agitators” produced as early as the 1910s by the Industrial Workers of the World (U.S.) is unparalleled.
 Other U.S. subjects include the War in Vietnam, the 1980s-’90s AIDS crisis, and the contemporary Black Lives Matter movement.
 International topics include Catalan independence, (1980s-present), the socially progressive Football Club St. Pauli (Germany, 2000s-present), Arab Spring (Egypt, 2011), Russian elections (2013), and the anti-war meme campaign in support of Ukraine (2022-23).